-Pamela D. Swan, PhD, FACSM
+Pamela D. Swan, PhD, FACSM, FTOS

-Associate Professor, Exercise and Wellness Programs
+Associate Professor, Exercise Science

 - PhD - University of Tennessee, Knoxville, 1991